As one of the largest sectors in the southern hemisphere our healthcare industry success is built on:

 The Government wants Australia to be a global leader in life sciences.
 This includes research, trials, commercialisation, manufacturing and exporting.

-• Australia's A$20 billion Medical Research Future Fund (MRFF) aims to transform health and medical research, and innovation.
+• Australia's A$20 billion MRFF aims to transform health and medical research, and innovation.

 • Our advantages include high-quality infrastructure, streamlined regulatory pathways, an ethnically diverse population, high quality regulators and globally recognised clinicians.